How to Start Your First Developer Job?

 Start Coding at Age of 26-35

-When you are 26-35 years old, this would be a painful career change to learn programming a start a tech job.
+When you are 26-35 years old, this would be a slightly painful career change to learn programming and start a tech job.
 It is possible, but you should be ready to pay the price.
 This is an example of SoftUni student who started coding at this age range:

 In modern world people massively change their career path from other professions to the IT industry for better career perspectives.
-It is quite possible, even common to change your career, but it might be a pain, so prepare yourself!
+It is quite possible, even common to change your career, but it might cause some discomfort, so prepare yourself!

 - You should be ready to learn under stress.
-Typically, you should combine your coding lessons, exercises and exams with your daily job, while taking care of your children and paying your mortgage to your housing (if you have).
+Typically, you should combine your coding lessons, exercises, assignments, projects and exams with your daily job, while taking care of your children (if you have) and paying your mortgage to your housing (if you have).
 Still, thousands of people have strong will and succeed in their career change at this age range.

 - Most of my students (35-45%) at SoftUni start at this age, with a career change.
 Typically people from engineering professions learn coding easier, with less effort.
 People with non-engineering and non-math background typically have difficulties (e.g. artists, sportsmen, baby-care workers, etc.).